bcbio/bcbio-nextgen/docs/contents/outputs.rst

 Project directory
 ~~~~~~~~~~~~~~~~~
-- ``project-summary.csv`` -- Top level summary file with statistics on
+- ``project-summary.yaml`` -- Top level YAML format summary file with
-  read alignments and duplications.
-This file is transitioning into a
+  statistics on read alignments and duplications as well as analysis
-  new more flexible summary structure so may not be fully complete.
+  specific metrics.
 - ``programs.txt`` -- Program versions for bcbio-nextgen and software
   run in the pipeline.
 This enables reproduction of analyses.

 Sample directories
 ~~~~~~~~~~~~~~~~~~
-- ``SAMPLE-summary.pdf`` -- A summary PDF of metrics and plots associated with the run.
-This helps assess the quality of the library preparation, sequencing run, alignment and processing.
+- ``SAMPLE/qc`` -- Directory of quality control runs for the sample.
+  These include charts and metrics for assessing quality of sequencing and analysis.
 - ``SAMPLE-ready.bam`` -- A prepared BAM file of the aligned reads.
   Depending on the analysis used, this may include trimmed, recalibrated and realigned reads following alignment.